Mike Waguespack

-Michael J. "Mike" Waguespack, CPA is an American politician who is currently serving as the Louisiana Legislative Auditor.
+Michael J. Waguespack is an American politician who is currently serving as the Louisiana Legislative Auditor.
+He is a graduate of Louisiana State University.

 Waguespack was elected by a supermajority vote of the Louisiana State Legislature on April 19, 2021, with no dissentions.
-He previously served as the Assumption Parish Sheriff until he was defeated in a runoff election in 2016.
+He previously served as the sheriff of Assumption Parish until he was defeated in a runoff election in 2016.

 The Legislative Auditor's Office is responsible for reviews of more than 3,500 state and local governments, agencies, boards, programs, and commissions.
+As a result of the City of New Orleans experiencing a fiscal crisis, Waguespack has been supervising the bond funds used to pay city workers.